 Levels of skill competence are reported in the description of the domains.

 c.
-Specific attitudes: Attitudes common to all clinical settings are reported only here and apply throughout
+Specific attitudes: Attitudes common to all clinical settings are reported only here and apply throughout.

 Effectively communicate and interact with patients and their relatives, including patients with impaired capacity of discernment and consent, and language barriers, treat them with respect and courtesy in answering all questions and concerns they may have